aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-an-image/_index.md

 There are also properties that apply to a certain format, for example, [JpegQuality](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.image_save_options#get_jpegquality) or [TiffCompression](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.image_save_options#get_tiffcompression_const).

-The following code example shows how to create a preview of the first document page with applying some additional settings:
+The following code example demonstrates how to create a preview of the first document page with applying some additional settings:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-ConvertWordDocument-ConvertDocumentToImage.cpp" >}}